> Trade Association Compliance | CANADIAN COMPETITION LAW

 (Sections 78 and 79)

-Following significant amendments to the Competition Act that largely came into force on December 15, 2023, the substantive test to establish abuse of dominance was changed to establish several tests to prove abuse of dominance depending on the type of remedy sought.
+Following significant amendments to the Competition Act that largely came into force on December 15, 2023, the substantive test to establish abuse of dominance was changed to establish several tests to prove abuse of dominance depending on the type of remedy sought (and lowering the burden to establish abuse of dominance and obtain a Tribunal order in some cases).

-While evaluating whether conduct constitutes an abuse of dominance under the Competition Act can be highly complex and require significant analysis, in general, these amendments significantly increase the potential risk for companies, trade/professional associations and other entities that engage in conduct intended to (or that actually result in) adversely impact competition.
+While evaluating whether conduct constitutes an abuse of dominance under the Competition Act can be highly complex and require significant analysis, in general, these amendments significantly increase the potential risk for companies, trade/professional associations and other entities that engage in a practice of anti-competitive acts (as defined by the Competition Act) or a practice of anti-competitive acts that prevent or lessen competition substantially in a market.
 For more information, see: Abuse of Dominance.

-Some of the types of trade/professional association activities that can potentially raise abuse of dominance issues include refusals to deal or supply, boycotts, member discipline and initiatives to exclude competitors or make it more difficult for them to compete.
+Some of the types of trade/professional association activities that can potentially raise abuse of dominance issues include refusals to deal or supply, boycotts, member discipline and initiatives to exclude competitors or make it more difficult for some members or competitors to compete.

 The potential penalties for abuse of dominance under the Competition Act can be severe and include, among other things, AMPs of up to the greater of $25 million ($35 million for each subsequent order), three times the value of the benefit derived from the abusive conduct or, if the latter amount cannot be reasonably determined, 3% of the person’s annual worldwide gross revenues.
 For more information, see: Abuse of Dominance.